59th Assault Brigade

 The 59th Assault Brigade named after Yakov Handziuk (59-та окрема штурмова бригада імені Якова Гандзюка) is a brigade of the Unmanned Systems Forces in Ukraine.

 History

 Formation and Early Recognition

-The 59th Motorized Brigade was originally established in 2014 as part of the Ukrainian Ground Forces.
-On 24 August 2015, Ukraine’s Independence Day, the brigade officially received its battle flag and became fully operational, and on 8 December 2016, the commander of Operational Command South named the 59th Brigade the "best motorized brigade in the Ukrainian Armed Forces" based on performance evaluations from 2015.
+The 59th Motorized Brigade was established in 2014 as part of the Ukrainian Ground Forces.
+On 24 August 2015, Ukraine’s Independence Day, the brigade received its battle flag and became fully operational, and on 8 December 2016, the commander of Operational Command South named the 59th Brigade the "best motorized brigade in the Ukrainian Armed Forces" based on performance evaluations from 2015.

 Response to the 2022 Invasion and Operations in the South

 At the start of the invasion in February 2022, the main units of the 59th Brigade were stationed in the Oleshky Sands area, directly in the path of Russian forces advancing from Crimea.
 Facing overwhelming numbers, most of the brigade conducted a strategic withdrawal across the Dnieper River to Mykolaiv, where it joined the defense of the city.
 Meanwhile, the 9th "Vinnytsia Scythians" Battalion was dispatched to secure Melitopol in the initial hours of the invasion.
 Its commander, Serhii Kotenko, was later killed in action near Zaporizhzhia on 9 March 2022.
 In Mykolaiv Oblast, units of the 59th Brigade played a critical role in liberating several settlements, including Shevchenkove, Kotliareve, Zelenyi Hai, Olenivka, and Kostiantynivka, villages east of Mykolaiv that had been temporarily occupied during the early phase of the invasion.
 From mid-March 2022, elements of the brigade held frontline positions in Posad-Pokrovske, Kherson Oblast, alongside the 28th Mechanized Brigade.
 As Ukrainian forces pushed forward during the southern counteroffensive, on the night of 9 November 2022, units of the 59th advanced into Zelenyi Hai.
 Two days later, on 11 November, footage emerged showing soldiers from the 9th Battalion raising the Ukrainian flag in the village of Blahodatne, symbolizing the liberation of the area following Russia’s withdrawal from the right bank of the Dnipro River.